mychka/resurrection/README.md

-# An example of how to transparently recover from Android process death
+# A simple example of how to transparently recover from Android process death